 The Waldorf University English major exposes students to a rich variety of literature and writing courses.
-The literature courses cover a breadth of genres, time periods, and nationalities, equipping students for life and employment in the 21st Century.
-Students also take courses focused on writing - expository and creative - in order to practice communicating more effectively for a wide variety of purposes and readers.
+The literature courses cover a breadth of genres, eras, and nationalities, equipping students for life and employment in the 21st Century.
+Students also take courses focused on writing expository and creative - in order to practice communicating more effectively for a wide variety of purposes and readers.

 All courses within the English program pay special attention to the art of critical thinking, preparing English majors to enter related fields such as teaching or editing, to pursue graduate studies in a variety of fields, or to work in corporate and business settings, where they are prized for their ability to think and communicate clearly.
 Students may choose from two English tracks: English or English Secondary Education.

+English Major:

-English Major: The English major requires completion of ENG250 or HON107; CWR 201 and one additional Creative Writing course; ENG212, ENG213, or ENG415 with a Global Literature topic; ENG320; ENG341, ENG342, ENG351, ENG352; ENG 441; four more electives at the 200 level or above, at least two of which are English and two in English, Creative Writing, Communications, or a related field, with consent of the department chair; and an internship or senior thesis of at least 3.0 semester credits.
-English 415, Special Topics in English, may be substituted for any of the above course choices when the special topic matches the course
+The English major requires completion of ENG250 or HON107; CWR 201; ENG212, ENG213, or ENG415 with a Global Literature topic; ENG230; ENG 240; ENG323 or 341, ENG342, ENG351, ENG352; ENG 441; four more electives at the 200 level or above, at least two of which are English and two in English, Creative Writing, Communications, or a related field, with consent of the department chair; and an internship or senior thesis of at least 3.0 semester credits.
+English 415, Special Topics in English, may be substituted for any of the above course choices when the special topic matches the course category.

-English Education Majors: See Education program descriptions for more information and/or program requirements.
+English Secondary Education Majors:

+See Education program descriptions for program requirements.

-All English majors except English Secondary Education major must complete a minor in another field (such as Shakespeare, History, Humanities, Theatre, Communications, and so on).
+All English majors except those in the English Secondary Education major must complete a minor in another field (such as Shakespeare, History, Humanities, Theatre, Communications, and so on).